 Many words have been written on the topic of how to make money in the stock market.
-Most of these articles and advice actually do tremendous disservice to you as a long term investor.
+Most of these articles and stock investment advice actually do tremendous disservice to you as a long term investor.

 But there is something that works if you want to make money with stocks.
 It is simple to understand, because the idea behind this method just makes sense.
 This is also how some of the richest investors got so wealthy.
 If you are looking for stocks to make quick money, this guide may not be of much assistance.